Word order: O'odham (Papago-Pima)

-These examples are all grammatically-valid variations on the sentence "The cowboy is branding the calves," but some are rarely found in natural speech, as is discussed in Grammaticality.
+Those examples are all grammatically valid variations on the sentence "The cowboy is branding the calves," but some are rarely found in natural speech, as is discussed in Grammaticality.

 Other issues with word order

 Language change

 Languages change over time.
 When language change involves a shift in a language's syntax, this is called syntactic change.
 An example of this is found in Old English, which at one point had flexible word order, before losing it over the course of its evolution.
 In Old English, both of the following sentences would be considered grammatically correct: